wilkens-teaching/info3350-f20/README.md

 #### COVID information

 This is an unusual semster.
-Our goal is to keep one another safe, to cover as much material as possible under the circumstances, and to adapt to the circumstances as we find them.
+Our goal is to keep one another safe, to cover as much material as possible, and to adapt to the circumstances as we find them.

 Students and staff will adhere to the [behavioral compact](https://covid.cornell.edu/students/behavioral-compact/) at all times.
 For in-person sections, you must remain in your assigned seat.
 If you do not have an assigned seat, *do not come to your in-person section*; instead, contact course staff for instructions on joining a remote section until you are cleared to return.